 If God were a man, we would expect not only there to be no sin, the absence of sin, but we would expect, secondly, the presence of perfect righteousness.
 He would be the purest of persons who ever lived.

 If God became a man we would expect Him to display supernatural power with ease because it would be a true reflection of His nature.
-Jesus controlled nature, healed people, walked on water, raised the dead, dominated the Kingdom of demons, avoided those who tried to kill Him.
-Literally did miracles in numbers that couldn't even be counted and God ends his gospel by saying there are too many to even write.
+Jesus controlled nature, healed people, walked on water, raised the dead, dominated the kingdom of demons, avoided those who tried to kill Him.
+Literally did miracles in numbers that couldn’t even be counted, and John ends his gospel by saying there are too many to even write.

 If God were a man, we would expect Him to exert a profound influence over humanity.
 Jesus did like no other in all of human history.
 He changed the world.